-“Grana”, as it is commonly called, is a hard cheese made with partially skimmed milk and cured for 9 to 12 months before being tested for quality and fire-branded with an official trade mark.
-The first part of the name comes from the grainy texture, while the second indicates its geographical origin from the vast plain where the Po river flows, in northern Italy.
-This cheese is traditionally shaped into large (18” by 15”) wheels weighing 53 to 88 lbs.
-An unopened wheel lasts for a very long time, and in fact the flavor of Grana evolves according to how long it has been left ripening in special-made vaults where it is frequently turned over to ensure the uniformity of taste and texture throughout the wheel.
-Basic Grana padano, the less expensive and relatively soft type, has a “up to 16 months” ripening certification; selected wheels are 16 to 20 months, and Grana padano Riserva (the crumbliest, most flavored and expensive type) is over 20 months old.
-The slightly oily rind is chewy and edible, and it is often considered a special delicacy.
-Its nutrient quality is especially hearty, as 100 grams provide 384 calories and a full set of proteins and aminoacids.
-In fact it is considered an excellent source of easily digestible energy, and for this it is commonly included in the diet of Italian national and Olympics sport teams.
+Of course every different cheese has its connoisseurs, but for every day cooking, cheese is reduced to a handful of types.
+The king of them all, the one which is grated on our plate of pasta, and which is used in countless recipes, is still the Grana Padano.
+The “grana”, as it is commonly called, is a hard cheese, produced with semi-skimmed milk, and aged 9 to 12 months before being tested for quality and branded with an official trademark.
+The first part of the name derives from the granular consistency, while the second one indicates its geographic origin, that is the vast plain where the river Po flows, in northern Italy.
+This cheese is traditionally molded into large wheels weighing from 25 to 40 kg.
+An unopened wheel lasts for a very long period of time, and in fact the flavor of Grana changes depending on how much time it has been left to mature in special cellars where it is frequently turned to ensure uniformity of taste and consistency of the wheel.
+The basic Grana Padano, the least expensive and relatively soft type, has a certified aging “up to 16 months”; the selected wheels range from 16 to 20 months, while the Grana Padano Riserva (the most tasty and expensive type) is more than 20 months old.
+The slightly oily crust is chewy and edible, and is often considered a special delicacy.
+Its nutritious quality is particularly abundant, given that 100 grams provide 384 calories and a complete set of proteins and amino acids.
+In fact it is considered an excellent source of easily digestible energy, and for this it is commonly included in the diet of Italian national and Olympic sports teams.

-What really tastes different and notably even better is the rarely produced Parmigiano from Reggiana Rossa cattle instead of the most common Holstein Friesian cow.
-This is a disappearing type of cattle because it produces less milk than other varieties, but the cheeses made with its milk are noticeably tastier.
-Another thing that really doesn’t taste like Grana or Parmigiano at all is “Parmesan”, the knockoff cheese sold in supermarkets worldwide.
-One taste of real Italian cheese – possibly garnished with a drop of real balsamic vinegar – will clear that up for you in an instant.
+A truly different and particular flavor, often even better, is the rare Parmigiano produced by Reggiana Rossa instead of the more common Friesian cow.
+This is a less used type of cattle because it produces less milk than other varieties, but cheeses made with its milk are noticeably tastier.